Kálfr Árnason: Life

 Cnut had installed his son Svein as his regent in Norway, together with Svein's mother Ælfgifu, known in Norway as Álfífa.
 They rapidly became unpopular, and it is likely that Kálfr and other chieftains who had supported Cnut had expected more in return.
-In about 1034, he and Einar Thambarskelfir, another former supporter of Cnut, went to Garðaríki (now Russia) and brought back Olaf's then 11-year-old illegitimate son, Magnus, who was installed in 1035 as king and later became known as Magnus the Good.
+In about 1034, he and Einar Thambarskelfir, another former supporter of Cnut, went to Garðaríki (now Ukraine) and brought back Olaf's then 11-year-old illegitimate son, Magnus, who was installed in 1035 as king and later became known as Magnus the Good.

 Kálfr was initially the most influential advisor of the young king, but later fell into disrepute with him, probably because of Einar's ambition to be his most powerful advisor; according to Heimskringla, at Einar's urging Magnus forced Kálfr to incriminate himself in his father's death by showing him exactly where he had been killed.
 He spent a number of years abroad, in Ireland and the Hebrides.
 In 1050, Magnus' successor, Harald Hardrada, asked him to return, but only to send him to fight in Denmark, leading to his death in about 1051.
 His brother Finn regarded the king as having treated Kálfr deceitfully and broke with him over it.